How to Design a Questionnaire for Research: A Latimer Appleby Useful Guide

 Follow the logic

-When it comes to building the questions themselves, our recommendation is that you follow a logical flow from one topic to the next and hence from one question to the next.
+When it comes to building the questions themselves, our recommendation is that you follow a logical flow.
+That means moving from one topic to the next and hence from one question to the next.
 If you think about the survey or questionnaire more as a conversation between two parties it will be easier to follow a natural and logical flow.
 You wouldn’t jump randomly from topic to topic in a conversation, so our rule is don’t do it in survey design.

 Choose your words carefully